ejuarezg/guides/ps2_homebrew/raspi_controller_setup.md

 ## Install Omnishock

 The central piece of software we will be installing is [omnishock](https://github.com/ticky/omnishock/).
-Omnishock will us to use any controller supported by the [SDL game controller database](https://github.com/gabomdq/SDL_GameControllerDB/) to play games on the PS2.
+Omnishock will allow us to use any controller supported by the [SDL game controller database](https://github.com/gabomdq/SDL_GameControllerDB/) to play games on the PS2.

 Follow the guide over at [my fork of the omnishock repo.](https://github.com/ejuarezg/omnishock/#building-for-the-raspberry-pi-1-b) My fork contains a Dockerfile for an easier compilation process.